Peer Writing Consultants

 How do I apply?
 When are applications due?

-A completed application includes the electronic form (link above), two writing samples (preferably, but not necessarily, from Lewis & Clark coursework), and two letters of recommendation.
+A completed application includes the electronic form (link above) and two writing samples (preferably, but not necessarily, from Lewis & Clark coursework).
 Further instructions can be found on the electronic form.
-All applicant materials should be completed and submitted by Thursday, April 12; faculty recommendation forms should be submitted by Monday, April 16.
-If you have further questions about the position, please contact John Holzwarth, Director of the Writing Center, at email@example.com.
+All applicant materials should be completed and submitted by Monday, April 18.
+If you have further questions about the position, please contact John Holzwarth, Director of the Writing Center, at firstname.lastname@example.org.